Carrie-Aponte/olympics_chatbot/README.md

 Original dataset collected from: https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games

 Data preparation steps:
 First downloaded my dataset from kaggle.
+Original data is in olympics_original folder.

 Next, processed with my Preprocessing_Scripts.ipynb to normalize data, remove unnecessary or redundant columns, select which datasets to keep.
+This data is in First_Processed_Olympics_data.zip

 Next, converted data to QA format using Question_Formatting.ipynb, where I normalized the data and the answers, generated questions for each dataset, and converted data to appropriate context/question/answer format for training a QA model.
+This data is in QA_Datasets.zip

 Lastly, used Combine_Datasets.ipynb to combine all QA formatted datasets into one large dataset.
 This finalized dataset is combined_qa_data.zip.